March 30, 2021 20 min read

 Some ICs have termination resistors inside.
 In this case, you do not need external resistors because they will cause over-termination.
 That’s why it is important to learn datasheets and hardware design guides for all ICs you use.

-You shouldn’t place components relating to high speed interfaces too close to the edge of the board.
+Moreover, you shouldn`t place components relating to high speed interfaces too close to the edge of the board.
 Such placement has a negative impact on signal quality.
+It’s better to move such components to the center of the board, leaving the connectors on the edge.

 The components’ location becomes a real challenge when a PCB is of a very small size.
 Following the location rules for high speed design, we placed the components in the most accurate manner on a small PCB for a custom IP camera.